 Artifact caches and other storage¶

 BuildStream can transmit the results of local builds to remote artifact caches and retrieve them later.
 The same mechanism is used for remote execution.
 The filesystem staged before building is stored in a local content-addressable store, which may be the same as the local artifact cache.
 The command to execute is also stored as an object in local CAS.
 Both the initial source filesystem and command are transmitted to remote storage specific to the remote execution service, and after the build is complete, the filesystem after build is retrieved from remote storage to the local CAS.
-The remote execution service uses the same communication protocol as artifact caches, and may use the same internal storage, but may not implement the extensions used by BuildStream to store full artifacts.
+The remote execution service uses the same communication protocol as artifact caches, and may use the same internal storage, but may not implement the Remote Asset API used by BuildStream to store full artifacts.

 After sending the prerequisite file system and command to the remote execution cache, BuildStream uses the Remote Execution API (REAPI) 1 to signal to the build server that it should perform a build.
 How the build service does this is not BuildStream’s concern, but typically there will be a worker that will be assigned the work, retrieve the inputs of the build from CAS, carry out the build, and store the results in CAS.
 The remote execution service is entitled to return a cached result, if the filesystem and command have already been executed.